 - Make it fit in my daily routine: “I will do this right after lunch.”

 - Celebrate: “After moving, I will congratulate myself!”

 The pandemic has destabilized the world.
 Fight back by choosing to move, in whatever way that works for you, every day.
-It will give you the vitality you need to get back to your old self.
+Turn it into a tiny habit and It will bring you the vitality you need to get back to being yourself again.